Blackmegg1/TCP-Analyzer/README.md

 **Why is its code so bad?**

-Because i am so bad.🤧And because I tried to use native js and html without any frames.
+Because i am so bad.🤧And because I tried to use plain js and html without any frames.

 **Will it be updated?**